 Go Vertical for Cold Water Fishing

 With the cold water temps of winter upon us, we know that oxygen is now carried down into varying levels or depths of a lake allowing fish to go into these deeper areas.
-This crisp fall air that signals the approach of winter, also signals many anglers to hang up their fishing gear,
+This crisp late fall air that signals the approach of winter, also signals many anglers to hang up their fishing gear,

-The jigging spoon is our specialty bait for deep fish when water temps dip to 60 and when fish are schooling, although when fishing is tough we may pull out a jigging spoon year round.
+The jigging spoon is our specialty bait for deep fish when water temps dip to 50 and below, when fish are schooling, although when fishing is tough, we may pull out a jigging spoon year round.
 Equipment includes ultra-sensitive rod, good quality line, a ball-bearing swivel, a variety of sizes or colors of spoons and good electronics to help locate schools of essential baitfish.
 By using a swivel to prevent line twist, we find you can remove the split ring from the spoon.
 We will usually use 10 pound line but go to a little heavier line in deep water to get a better hook set and Linda prefers to use Fireline because it gives her a better feel and the no stretch for good hook sets.

 You want a spoon that flutters on the fall with a profile of a shad.
 Size depends on depth when jigging spoons; in shallow water, use a smaller lighter spoon such as a 1/2 oz and if in deeper water, such as channel drops, use a larger spoon 1 oz to 1 1/2 or even a 2 oz if real deep.
 Colors can vary, but we find silver with white or chartreuse to be best with a bucktail or crystal dressed treble for added attraction.